trekhleb/nano-neuron/README.md

 _In other languages: [Русский](README.ru-RU.md)_

+> _You might also be interested in 🤖 [Interactive Machine Learning Experiments](https://github.com/trekhleb/machine-learning-experiments)_

 ## TL;DR

 [NanoNeuron](https://github.com/trekhleb/nano-neuron) is an _over-simplified_ version of the Neuron concept from Neural Networks.
 NanoNeuron is trained to convert temperature values from Celsius to Fahrenheit.